CQC We and I Statements

 - 1. Introduction

-- 3. The Duty to Establish and Maintain a Service
+- 2. The Local Authority’s Legal Duty to Establish and Maintain a Service

-- 4. Audiences for the Information and Advice Service
+- 4. Who are Information and Advice Services for?

 - 5. Quality of Information and Advice